hantsy/helidon-sandbox/README.md

 And you can also use `WebRequest.next` to pass the exception to the downstream to handle it later.

-In this example, we defined an exception named `PostNotFoundException`.
+In this example, define an exception named `PostNotFoundException`.

 ```java
 public class PostNotFoundException extends RuntimeException {